Look for the catalog of 2020-21IntroSems to roll out here in August.

 Motivated by a series of weekly photographic assignments, students will pursue in-depth investigations of specific aspects of the natural world.
 Assignments will have a photographic, an oral, and a written component.
 There will be ample opportunity for in-class critique and discussion.
 We will also have didactic presentations by Professor Siegel and other experts on principles of nature photography.
 At the end of the quarter, students will assemble all course assignments into a final dossier/portfolio.

-Be prepared to spend a portion of each weekend "getting outside and engaging with nature".
+Be prepared to spend a portion of each week "getting outside and engaging with nature".